KhrystynaDubovyk/RequirementsTest/TRS/iAP over BT re-connection.md

 SDL must:
 - NOT start "AppTransportChangeTimer" + "AppTransportChangeTimerAddition"*N timer for reconnection
-*Note:* In case of USB connection lost, SDL must proceed with unexpected disconnect flow
+*Note:* In case of USB connection loss, SDL must proceed with unexpected disconnect flow

 ## Non-Functional Requirements to SDL: